The Decentralisation Paradox in Digital Identity: Centralising Decentralisation with Digital Wallets?: Discussion: Decentralisation Paradox in Digital Identity (RQ3)

 \section{Discussion: Decentralisation Paradox in Digital Identity (RQ3)}

-The analysis through the Digital Identity Tetrahedron exemplifies the decentralisation paradox.
-Even with a user-centric approach, a degree of centralised governance and oversight remains necessary.
-Yet an excessive redistribution of power would undermine the core benefits of decentralisation.
-Hence, trust requires calibration: users need to trust a solution before adoption and this, in turn, necessitates strong safeguards.
-It is a delicate balance that requires a multidisciplinary collaboration; not only among cryptographers and engineers, but also jurists, sociologists and ethicists from the earliest stages of design.
+The analysis through the Digital Identity Tetrahedron reveals the decentralisation paradox.
+Even within user-centric approaches that incorporate decentralised components, a degree of recentralisation is expected.
+However, the excessive concentration or redistribution of power could undermine the core benefits of decentralisation.
+Hence, trust requires a careful calibration across all dimensions: users need to trust a solution prior to adoption and this necessitates sufficient safeguards.
+It is a delicate balance that requires a multidisciplinary collaboration; not only among technologists, but also jurists, sociologists and ethicists from the earliest stages of design.

+Figure \ref{fig:decentralisation-paradox} illustrates the paradox.
+Despite the user's digital wallet being positioned at the centre, its operation depends on multiple actors.
+Specifically, supervisory authorities, standardisation and certification bodies formulate the trust framework, while trust list operators, schema registries and revocation authorities determine whether credentials and their presentations are valid.
+Meanwhile, issuers and verifiers control the issuance and acceptance of credentials, whereas wallet providers, hardware manufacturers and platform gatekeepers introduce additional constraints.
+Consequently, user-centric approaches do not eliminate centralisation but redistribute it.